Other common names

 Red-tailed Boa, Common Boa

-Most adult Boa Bonstrictors are about 10-16 feet (3-5 m) in total length.
+Most adult Boa Constrictors are about 10-16 feet (3-5 m) in total length.
 These are very large, stout-bodied snakes with dark brown hourglass-shaped saddles down the body that become reddish bands towards the tail.
 The background coloration is usually tan, light brown, grayish brown, or cream colored.
 The top of the head is tannish with a thin, dark stripe down the middle.
 There are dark, elongate markings behind the eyes that are often bordered by white below.
 Juvenile color pattern is similar to that of adults, except the coloration is more vivid.

 Range in Florida

-Boa Bonstrictors are a non-native species from Latin America that have been established in Florida since perhaps the 1970s.
+Boa Constrictors are a non-native species from Latin America that have been established in Florida since perhaps the 1970s.
 Although they have been introduced to numerous areas in Florida, they are currently known to be established and breeding only in and around the Charles Deering Estate in Miami, Miami-Dade County.

 Assessment of risk to people and pets

 Non-venomous.
-Boa Bonstrictors may bite to defend themselves.
+Boa Constrictors may bite to defend themselves.
 Small individuals are not generally dangerous to people or pets.
 However, larger boa constrictors have large, sharp teeth, and their bites can cause severe lacerations.
 Large animals are also fully capable of eating dogs and cats.
 Virtually all bites occur when the snakes are intentionally bothered.